DRMacIver/Feedback-Arc-Set/README.markdown

 * The command line interface is terribly rudimentary

 All that being said, it appears to work and work reasonably well.

+Note that the test suite is currently failing.
+This shouldn't be taken to be a bug - the quality and performance numbers in the set suite are more aspirational than currently achieved.